-Notice to the applicant, abutters and the public shall be given as follows: The Board shall notify the abutters and the applicant by certified mail, return receipt requested, of the date upon which the application will be formally submitted to the Board.
-Notice shall also be provided to holders of conservation, preservation, or agricultural preservation restrictions, and every engineer, architect, land surveyor, or soil scientist whose professional seal appears on the map.
-For proposals in which any structure or building site will be within 500 feet of the top of the bank of any lake, pond, river or stream, notice shall also be given to the NHDES Dam Bureau pursuant to RSA 676:4 I.(d)(2).
+Notice to the applicant, abutters and the public shall be given as follows: The Board shall notify the abutters and the applicant by certified verified mail, return receipt requested, of the date upon which the application will be formally submitted to the Board.
+Notice shall also be provided to holders of conservation, preservation, or agricultural preservation restrictions, and every engineer, architect, land surveyor, or soil scientist whose professional seal appears on the map [676:4, I(d)(1)].
+For proposals in which any structure or building site will be within 500 feet (152.4 m) of the top of the bank of any lake, pond, river or stream, notice shall also be given to the NHDES Dam Bureau pursuant to RSA 676:4, I=(d)(2).